 In Livestream Studio, click the gearwheel icon in the upper right hand corner to access settings, then select the Recording tab.

 ISO Recording: ISO is an abbreviation for "Isolated".
-When referring to cameras or video production, it indicates that the individual camera video signals are being isolated and recorded independently of each other and the final Program mix.
+When referring to cameras in video production, this term indicates that the individual camera video signals are being isolated and recorded independently of each other and the final Program mix.
 These files can be used later for further editing offline or live replay during or after an event.

 Along with the single cameras, you can also record the Program output in 'Clean' or 'Dirty' mode.